Burhanettin Duran

-Burhanettin Duran (born 1971) is a Turkish political life scholar best known as author of academic studies on the transformation of political Islam under the rule of Justice and Development Party in Turkey.
-He is a former member of the Department of Political Science and International Relations at Istanbul Sehir University.
-He is currently the general director of the Foundation for Political, Economic and Social Research (SETA), an Ankara-based think tank funded by Turkish government.
+Burhanettin Duran (born 1971) is a Turkish scholar and diplomat serving as Turkey's Deputy Foreign Minister since 2024.
+His academic work specializes on the transformation of political Islam under Turkey's Justice and Development Party (AKP).
+He previously chaired the International Relations Department at Sakarya University and served as the general director of the Foundation for Political, Economic and Social Research (SETA).
+Since 2018, he has been a Member of the Presidential Security and Foreign Policies Council.

 Early years

-Burhanettin Duran was born in 1971 in Adapazarı, Sakarya.
-Duran attended Adapazarı Imam Hatip school (now Adapazarı Anadolu Imam Hatip school), a lyce'e-level religious school, in Sakarya, graduated in 1989.
-In 1991, he established Sakarya İmam-Hatip Lisesi Mezunları ve Mensupları Derneği (SIMDER) (Association for Sakarya Imam Hatip High School Alumni) together with other alumni such as Atilla Arkan, and Kadir Ardic.
+Born in 1971 in Adapazarı, Sakarya, Duran attended Adapazarı Imam Hatip school (now Adapazarı Anadolu Imam Hatip school) and graduated in 1989.
+In 1991, he co-founded the Sakarya İmam-Hatip Lisesi Mezunları ve Mensupları Derneği (SIMDER) with alumni including Atilla Arkan and Kadir Ardıç.

 Duran received his BA from the Department of Political Science and International Relations at Boğaziçi University in 1993.
 He completed his MA in Bilkent University in 1994 with a thesis titled "Kenan Evren's and Turgut Özal's Conceptualizations of Secularism: A Comparative Perspective".
 Duran received his Ph.D. from the same university upon completion of his doctoral thesis titled "Transformation of Islamist political Thought in Turkey from the Empire to the Early Republic (1908-1960): Necip Fazıl Kısakürek's Political Ideas" in 2000.
 During his graduate education, he worked for Bilkent as a research assistant.